-Watch straps are composed of polyurethane resin, a form of synthetic rubber which resists abrasions and will not easily tear.
+Watch straps are composed of polyurethane resin, a form of synthetic rubber that resists abrasions and will not easily tear.
 Direct sunlight will shorten its lifespan so, if you consistently work outside all day, you might consider another brand of watch.
-Bandwidth measures 22mm.
+Bandwidth measures 22 mm.

 In normal mode, both watches display a complete calendar, including the day of the week.
 A round gizmo, positioned at the dial’s top left-hand-side, provides a continuously changing geometric pattern.

 The 1029 is fitted with four pushbuttons, which are used to perform adjustments and illuminate the digital display.
 The 1019 provides a fifth pushbutton, effectively and unnecessarily doubling the wearer’s backlight activation options.
 The 1029 S-Shock’s crown is used to adjust its analog clock.
 Both watches feature a stopwatch and an alarm.

 The 1019 is powered by a CR2032 battery.
 The 1029’s digital movement is fitted with a CR2016, and a SR626SW cell powers its analog section.

 These Skmei timepieces are rated 5ATM.
 They can be used for occasional swimming—but not snorkeling.
 Pushbuttons should not be depressed during this activity.

 Skmei is a brand name of the Guangzhou SKMEI Watch Company which is located in Guangdong, China.
 Unlike many Chinese watch producers, Skmei actually designs and manufactures their timepieces.

 The brand first appeared in 2010, featuring imitations of Casio’s G-Shock model.
 Since then Skmei has introduced a wide variety of inexpensive digital and quartz-based timepieces.